olimungo/iCheck/README.md

 # nodeMongo
-Example of project running on nodejs and using mongoDB as persistence layer
+Timesheets application running on nodejs and using mongoDB as persistence layer.

 **Back-end technologies**: nodejs, express, mongoDB